ErikBrorsson/MVDet/eriks_readme.md

 uda moda: 71.0 ± 4.3

 repeating the first and fourth experiment above but now with uda_start=14, ps-label-th=0.38, to see if I can pump those numbers up.
+=> 73.5 moda for the first exp and 70.9 moda for the second exp

 **1,2,3,4,5,6,7 -> four cameras**